If you've ever passed a kidney stone, you know that kidney stone pain can be intense.

 What Are Kidney Stones?

-Doctors define kidney stones as hard, pebble-like objects that form in one or both of your kidneys.
-Your kidneys are part of your urinary tract.
+Doctors define kidney stones as hard, pebble-like objects that form in one or both of the kidneys.
+The kidneys are part of your urinary tract.
 They're under your rib cage on either side of your spine.
 The kidneys filter waste from your blood and produce urine.

 What are the types of kidney stones?